jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-01a.md

 Paragraph 2.
 The Directing Boards of the Chamber of Deputies and of the Federal Senate may forward to the Ministers of State, or any of the persons mentioned in the head paragraph of this article, written requests for information, and refusal or non-compliance, within a period of thirty days, as well as the rendering of false information, shall constitute a crime of malversation.

-## SECTION 3: The Chamber of Deputies
+## Section 3: The Chamber of Deputies

 Article 51.
 The Chamber of Deputies shall: